 The Ozark Country Inn is owned by Christopher Smith, who also owns and operates the Wildflower Bed and Breakfast, the Mountain View Meeting Place event center, and the Cottages at the Wildflower.

 The RV pad has full hookups and included broadband Wi Fi.
 It is located next to the Innkeepers quarters in the back.
-The space is covered with a metal RV cover.

 Duties of the Workamper

 The main duties of our workampers will be kitchen help on busy days (usually Friday through Sunday mornings), clean rooms and common areas.
 For kitchen duty, the workamper arrives about 7:30 am.
 The innkeeper will have breakfast started.
 The workamper will be responsible for helping serve breakfast and cleaning up the kitchen and dining room after breakfast.
 After breakfast cleanup, the workamper will look over the common areas checking for trash and provide needed cleaning.